wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

          "<replacementPattern>" | "<replacementString>")
 ```

-Replaces the metric name(s) for the specified time series with a specified string, with a single node from a metadata value, or with matched substrings from a metadata value.
+Replaces the metric name for each time series with an alias, which can be a specified string or derived from existing metadata.

 ## Parameters